 An epic Fast and Furious 9 trailer, running at nearly four minutes long, debuted on January 31, 2020.
 That's all we've seen of the movie so far.

 It starts slow, with Diesel’s Dom Toretto retired to a quiet rural life with wife Letty (Michelle Rodriguez) and Brian, the young son whose existence was revealed in Fast and Furious 8.
 “I used to live my life a quarter mile at a time,” Toretto says in voiceover.
 “But things change…”

-But beyond the usual four-wheeled stars, there’s set to be just as many fireworks between the humans.
+It looks like there'll be just as many fireworks between the humans, too.
 Most importantly, we meet Dom’s previously unmentioned younger brother Jakob (played by WWE wrestler and Bumblebee star John Cena), and it turns out there’s no love lost between the two siblings.
 So much so, in fact, that Jakob’s in league with cyberterrorist Cipher (Charlize Theron), the returning Big Bad who was revealed as the all-controlling Blofeld of the Fast Saga in Fast and Furious 8.
 She’s still very much at large...

 “Your whole life you pushed yourself to be faster than Dom,” she tells Jakob.
 “Smarter than Dom.
 Stronger than Dom.
 But could you kill him?
 Because I’m ready if you are.”